bobb34/QST/README.md

 At sourceforge.net you can see our track record and the work we put into our software.
 We have just surpassed 24,000 downloads at sourceforge.net .

 We do not update this site very regularly.
-Go to https://sourceforge.net/projects/qstonline/ for updates and new versions.
+Go to https://sourceforge.net/projects/qstonline/ for updates, new versions or to ask a question.

 Our latest release is QST version 3.12.09 on April 26, 2025.
 - Released under GPLv2 only (no license required for commercial use).